prfardin/prkit/WHITEPAPER.md

 we are making all project (css framework and vue components and starter kit) in one project and will separate them to our vision at last.

 ## Visions
-- PrKit: UI css framework Based on Uikit 3
-- PrKIt Vue: Ui css framework with components based on PrKit
+- PrKIt and Vue: Ui css framework with components based on PrKit
 - Nuxt Starter based on PrKit Vue and have everything for start a front project
 - we need also document p age for PrKit and PrKit Vue and Nuxt `Starter Kit`